Member states of Mercosur: Later developments

 On 5 August 2017, the foreign ministers of Argentina, Paraguay, Uruguay and Brazil affirmed that Venezuela's membership of Mercosur is suspended indefinitely in response to the "rupture of the democratic order" in that country following the 30 July 2017 Constituent Assembly elections.
 The bloc by-laws have no provision for expulsion.
 However, trade and migration policies stay without changes in order to avoid aggravating the social crisis.
 Brazilian Foreign Minister Aloysio Nunes said that Venezuela will remain suspended until the country "re-establishes democracy."

 In January 2019, the opposition-majority National Assembly declared incumbent Nicolás Maduro's 2018 reelection invalid, entering a presidential crisis.
 During a July 2019 summit in Santa Fe, Argentina, the bloc called for "free, fair and transparent presidential elections, as soon as possible" in Venezuela.
 The presidents of the four member countries signed a statement expressing concern "for the grave crisis that Venezuela is going through, which is seriously affecting the humanitarian situation and human rights."

 Accession applications

 Bolivia and Ecuador have expressed interest to join the bloc.
 However, their membership in the Andean Community of Nations complicates such attempts.
 Peru's president Humala said in 2011 that Peru may be interested in joining in the future, but that the country was not yet ready to start the process due to economic reasons.

 Bolivia

 Bolivia's full participation in the Mercosur bloc has been under negotiation since June 2011.
 In December 2012, Bolivia signed an accession protocol to become a full member.
 Uruguay ratified the agreement in June 2014.
 In September 2014 Argentina approved Bolivia's entry, leaving only Brazil and Paraguay left to approve the agreement.
 Due to objections from Paraguay that the protocol was agreed to while it was under suspension from the organization, an amended protocol was agreed to in 2015.
+Brazil ratified the agreement in December 2023, the final Mercosur member to do so, leaving only Bolivia's internal ratification process to be completed before it becomes a full member.